-We will focus on the case studies in the book that highlight how young people throughout East Asia are working together to create socially sustainable change, particularly in the areas of gender, labor, and the environment, both built and natural.
-We will also discuss the broader context of these changes, examining both top-down and bottom-up dynamics, and consider the similarities and differences among East Asian nations.
-Finally, we will reflect on what it means to confront large-scale political and economic forces that shape individual lives and communities.
+We focused on the case studies in the book that highlight how young people throughout East Asia are working together to create socially sustainable change, particularly in the areas of gender, labor, and the environment, both built and natural.
+We also discussed the broader context of these changes, examining both top-down and bottom-up dynamics, and considered the similarities and differences among East Asian nations.
+Finally, we reflected on what it means to confront large-scale political and economic forces that shape individual lives and communities.
 Each project in the volume is centered on making everyday life more liveable and imagining more hopeful futures.
-The volume also includes a teaching appendix, which we will explore together during the session.
+The volume also includes a teaching appendix, which we explored together during the session.

 Date and Time